04.22. 2024

 Health Benefits & Perks

-This is still a stressful time for many, and quality health benefits and services have never been more vital to attracting new candidates and helping retain current staff.
+Even with the pandemic behind us, this is still a stressful time for many, and quality health benefits and services have never been more vital to attracting new candidates and helping retain current staff.
 If you can’t afford to increase or change your benefits package, consider offering on-site perks.
 Think about ways to relieve stress or promote work/life balance, like bringing in a yoga instructor or masseuse.
 Having an on-site gym or offering membership to one is definitely a plus.
 Again, it’s simply showing you care and value your employee’s well-being.

 Sign-On Bonus